derek-knox/Coding-For-Designers/Coding and Concept/Event Loop.md

 1. engine - does work
     - *stack* - organizes the engine's work
 2. *runtime APIs* - does special work the engine cannot
-3. *event queue* - packages results of special work into main work
+3. *event queue* - organizes the results of special work as packages of main work
-4. *event loop* - gives engine queued packages
+4. *event loop* - gives the engine queued packages

 We can update our example HTML from before: